invertase/firebase-functions-python-old/README.md

 # Running the example

-* `functions.py` contains the experimental Functions SDK for Python.
+* `firebase_functions` contains the experimental Functions SDK for Python.

 * `sample.py` contains some sample user code written using the Functions SDK.